The onset of laminitis is an emergency. If you suspect laminitis, you must call a veterinarian.

 The horse may walk and stand in such a way that the horse shifts its weight to the back, rather than front quarters avoiding pressure on its front hooves or try to remove the weight from all hooves.
 The horse may lie down and be unwilling to get up.
 When the horse stretches its self backward to relieve the pressure on the front hooves, the position is called pointing.
 Even after the initial symptoms subside, the horse may continue to point because of continued pain, continue to show severe lameness and be reluctant to move taking short, quick steps.
 The hoof wall may grow laminitic rings as it grows out or may separate from the internal hoof structures.
 The hoof may grow out narrower, with the heels dropping.
 In extreme cases, the internal bones of the hoof may rotate, so they penetrate the sole.

 If the laminitis is mild, and all that is seen is a reluctance to walk over hard surfaces and heat in the hoof, radiographs may be taken to confirm the diagnoses.
-It is possible for a horse to have laminitis only in the front hooves, all of the hooves or only one hoof, depending on the cause.
+A horse can have laminitis only in the front hooves, all of the hooves or only one hoof, depending on the cause.

 Avoid putting horses out on lush grass suddenly and introduce spring or fast-growing pastures slowly.
 Take extra care with ponies, or any horse that is an easy keeper and gains weight easily.
 If you're like me and have a mare that tends to have a fat neck (cresty) and puts on weight by just looking at a round bale, be careful introducing pasture and be cautious with concentrates like sweet feed.
 Keep a lock on the feed room or bin, so horses can't steal grain if they escape from their pasture or stall.